 If the dog is in the crate while you’re at work, it won’t be able to roam around the house and pee or poop anywhere you might not want it to.
 However, that does mean it would have to “go” in the crate.

 Unfortunately, this is something most dogs dislike doing.
-In fact, it can cause them anxiety and lead to (bad) changes in their behavior!
+It can cause them anxiety and lead to (bad) changes in their behavior!

 The other option you have is hiring a dog sitter.
-Although it can be quite expensive, having a dog sitter take care of the pup while you’re at work means the dog won’t be lonely at all.
+Although it can be expensive, having a dog sitter take care of the pup while at work means the dog won’t be lonely.
 There will always be someone there to take it outside, feed it, cuddle it, etc.

 The problem is that some dog sitters are not that reliable.
 On top of that, leaving a dog with a stranger is always worrisome.